How much does a funeral cost?

 During the arrangement if you feel like the funeral is costing more than you’d budgeted for, please speak to your funeral director.
 They can look for changes that can be made to the arrangements to help keep the costs down.
 We know that money can be difficult at this time so please don’t hesitate to speak to your funeral director about this.

 We understand that some families may wish to keep things simple or have a smaller budget.
-This is why we offer a Simple Funeral, which costs £1,895 in England and Wales and £1,675 in Scotland.
+This is why we offer a essential funeral, which costs £1,895 in England and Wales and £1,675 in Scotland.

-Our Simple Funeral provides a lower cost funeral option with the comfort of knowing that quality isn’t compromised.
+Our essential funeral is a simple, lower-cost funeral option with the comfort of knowing that quality isn’t compromised.
 We guarantee to provide our usual outstanding levels of care for your loved ones.

 How much will a funeral cost in my local area?